William Brown (footballer, born July 1885)

-William Brown (29 July 1885 – 25 September 1915) was a Scottish professional footballer who played as a outside-right in the Scottish Football League for Dundee Hibernian.
+William Brown (29 July 1885 – 25 September 1915) was a Scottish professional footballer who played as an outside-right in the Scottish Football League for Dundee Hibernian.

 Personal life

 Brown served as a private in the Black Watch during the First World War.
 He was killed on the Western Front on 25 September 1915 and is commemorated at the Loos Memorial.